Igor-Palaguta/AsyncDispatcher/README.md

 *   *ADConcurrent* - composite asynchronous operation that executes all operations concurrently.
 All operations will be executed in any order.
 Can include any type of asynchronous operation as block operation or composite operation.
+To limit maximum number of concurrent threads maxConcurrentOperationsCount property can be used.

 Sample:

     ADSequence* sequence_ = [ [ ADSequence alloc ] initWithOperations: @[ operation1_, operation2_ ] name: @"sequence" ];

     [ sequence_ async ];

 *   *ADRequest* - is returned by async call.
 Is useful for managing operation.
 Supports wait, waitForTimeInterval, cancel methods